1. Home

 The Commission also issued revised thresholds relating to the prohibition of certain interlocking directorates under Section 8 of the Clayton Act.

-The revised thresholds will become effective thirty days after their publication in the Federal Register, which is expected in the next few days.
+The revised thresholds were published in the Federal Register on January 22, 2025, and become effective thirty days after publication on February 21, 2025.
 Click here to read a full copy of the Commission's announcement, including a complete listing of the revised thresholds.
 Click here for a copy of the FTC’s announcement and information regarding the Clayton Act, Section 8 thresholds.

 Insights